Ben Bradshaw: Initial ministerial posts

 Following the 2001 general election Bradshaw entered Tony Blair's government as the Parliamentary Under Secretary of State at the Foreign and Commonwealth Office.
 Only days after being appointed to the Foreign Office, he had to answer questions following the terrorist attacks of 11 September 2001.
 On 6 March 2002, while answering Parliamentary Questions, Bradshaw accused George Galloway of "being not just an apologist but a mouthpiece for the Iraqi regime over many years".
 Galloway responded by accusing Bradshaw of being a liar, though after a suspension of the Commons sitting, both men withdrew their comments.

 Bradshaw became the Deputy to the Leader of the House of Commons Robin Cook in 2002, and was an Under Secretary of State at the Department of Environment, Food and Rural Affairs from 2003 until 2006, when he was made a Minister of State at the same department.
 During this period, he was sent to Brussels to negotiate changes to the Common Fisheries Policy on behalf of the British in-shore fishing fleet.

-In 2003, Bradshaw supported government's stance on Iraq and voted for the 2003 invasion of Iraq.
+In 2003, Bradshaw supported the government's stance on Iraq and voted for the 2003 invasion of Iraq.

 In 2005, Bradshaw supported the detention of terror suspects without trial and voted for the Prevention of Terrorism Act 2005.